 Our Education Committee created this way to introduce River View Farm to younger children.

 Stop at the kiosk with older children to read about Hugh Carr and the Union Ridge community and/or try taking this audio tour, created by Dede Smith: Listening to the Landscape: Walking through History.
+You can also explore River View Farm's history virtually through a series of Storymapping projects, made possible for Ivy Creek by Erik Irtenkauf.

 We hope that you enjoy your time at Ivy Creek.
 And remind you that we continue to ask for your respect for others while visiting.
 Please be mindful of physical distance with other visitors.
 Please hike out any trash or food stuffs that you bring with you.
 Stay mindful of the wildlife that make their homes at Ivy Creek and interact safely and respectfully.